 Being in community with others makes this practice sustainable and the eventual return to it, when we or it falls away, possible.

-I am becoming available for monthly or semi-monthly Interfaith Spiritual Companionship/Direction, to be in and explore spiritual strengthening, on a sliding scale basis.
-I will complete my training this year and am currently under supervision from faculty at The Chaplaincy Institute, in Berkeley CA where I am also an ordained interfaith minister.
+Contact Elizabeth directly for monthly or semi-monthly Interfaith Spiritual Companionship/Direction, to explore spiritual strengthening, on a sliding scale basis.
+I am under supervision from faculty at The Chaplaincy Institute, where I am also an ordained interfaith minister.

-Let me know if this practice is something you feel called to explore.
+This practice arises as something you feel called to explore.

 May natural great peace find you.